youngchingjui/meeseeks-mcp/README.md

 ## Example usage (conceptual)

-From an MCP-aware client, call the `meseeks.solve` tool with inputs like:
+From an MCP-aware client, call the `meeseeks.solve` tool with inputs like:

 ```
 {